Gyeeta/gyeeta.github.io/docs/installation/shyama_config.md

 ## Network Region Name {#region-name}

-This field must be used only if the preceding Cloud Operator type is empty.
-This field indicats the Network Region Name this Shyama host is operating under.
+This field must be used only if the preceding [Cloud Operator type](#cloud-type) is empty.
+This field indicates the Network Region Name this Shyama host is operating under.

 The JSON field is `region_name` and environment variable is `CFG_REGION_NAME`.